cosmos/cosmos/whitepaper.md

 commits for light-clients, and as we'll later show, faster inter-blockchain communication.

+### Merged Mining

+TODO insert summary and criticism of merged-mining; Link to Bram Cohen presentation

 ### BitShares delegated stake

 While not the first to deploy Proof-of-Stake (PoS), BitShares contributed